Categories

 2-month-old T. pallida seedling.

-And some of them are getting ready to flower at less than a year old.
+And some of them started to flower at less than a year old.

 Young T. pallida plants developing their first flower buds.